kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 (`INACCESSIBLE` → `Inaccessible`, `DATA_LOSS` → `DataLoss`,
 `DEGRADED` → `Degraded`).
-Any value the writer's Kubernetes version does not recognize — a category added by a newer CSI spec, or the zero value — is mapped to `Unknown`, with the driver's `reason` and `message` carried through unchanged, so a reported condition is never silently dropped.
+Any value the writer's Kubernetes version does not recognize — a category added by a newer CSI spec, or the zero value — is mapped to `Unknown` for observability purposes, rather than being silently dropped.
 Backend-health reports map the same way, with unrecognized `StorageHealthErrorType` values surfaced as `StorageUnknown`.
 This mapping lives entirely in the Kubernetes APIs — the core API for volume health (`Unknown`) and the storage API for backend health (`StorageUnknown`) — and is performed by the Kubernetes writers; it requires no change to the CSI spec, which continues to let a CO ignore values it does not recognize.

-Health is reported explicitly, and absence is meaningful.
-When a driver advertises a volume-health capability, its writer populates the status object for every volume it manages, even when there are no adverse conditions: an empty `Conditions` list on a present `healthStatus` (or `Pod.Status.VolumeHealth` entry) is the "healthy" report.
-A writer leaves the field absent only when the driver advertises no corresponding capability, so absence means "no health information", never "healthy".
-Recovery follows the same rule: clearing the last condition leaves the status object present with an empty list (healthy) and does not remove the field.
-On the list-based controller path, healthy volumes are omitted from the driver's response; the sidecar marks each managed volume healthy on first observation and relies on no-op suppression thereafter, so the explicit-healthy report costs one PATCH per volume at first observation and nothing in steady state.
+The writer applies no-op suppression to minimize PATCH traffic: it compares the desired conditions list to the stored value and only PATCHes on difference.
+In steady state with healthy volumes reporting no adverse conditions, the sustained PATCH rate is zero.

 The driver's report is authoritative.
 The writer overwrites the stored list with the driver's; it does not merge.
 A condition the